-Please note: Due to the uncertainty of the COVID 19 pandemic, we advise you not to book any travel or accommodation in advance.
+Please note: We advise you not to book any travel or accommodation in advance.
 Charles Bloe Training Ltd do not accept any liability for travel and accommodation costs booked in advance.

 5.2 Locum Pharmacists signing up in their own right

 1) The subscription is attributed to the locum